-An Agreement in Principle provides you with a personalised commitment-free mortgage promise of how much we might be able to lend you.
+An Agreement in Principle (AIP) provides you with a personalised commitment- a free indication of how much we might be able to lend you.
 If you're buying a home it'll give you a clear idea of which properties you could afford.
 Estate agents will often ask to see an AIP to show that you are a committed buyer.

 We do what's called a soft credit check as part of the process.
 Soft credit checks can only be seen by yourself on your credit report and do not affect your credit rating or ability to borrow from other lenders or ourselves in the future, even if you're declined an AIP on this occasion.